-- 307. The applicant's proposal has the potential to affect recreation use of the reservoir, in particular during the winter when it is drawn down and during spring when it is being refilled.
-Winter use of the reservoir includes ice fishing and skating, however the magnitude of the drawdowns proposed are not expected to adversely affect ice safety. - 308.
-The revised magnitude of the winter drawdown and earlier start date to October 15th is not expected to impact aesthetics.
+- 304. The applicant's proposal has the potential to affect recreational use of the reservoir, in particular during the winter when it is drawn down and during spring when it is being refilled.
+Winter use of the reservoir includes ice fishing and skating, however the magnitude of the drawdowns proposed are not expected to adversely affect ice safety, nor result in a prolonged refill period. - 305.
+The revised magnitude of the winter drawdown and earlier start date to October 15th is not expected to adversely impact aesthetics.